learn-co-curriculum/phase-4-rails-resources-destroy/README.md

 resources :birds
 ```

-Running `rails routes` will show us all the RESTful routes in our application:
+Running `rails routes` will show us all the RESTful routes in our application,
+plus our custom route:

 ```txt
 Prefix Verb   URI Pattern               Controller#Action